geoffreytools/ts-spec/README.md

 ```

 ### User classes
-Disambiguation works out of the box for most built-in types and for nestings of arbitrary depths.
+Disambiguation works out of the box for arbitrarily nested built-in types.
 However, user classes need to be registered for them to be disambiguated:
 ```typescript
 import { test } from 'ts-test'
 import { Type, A } from 'free-types'